Communication via JSON-RPC

 }

-The logger-protocol.ts file contains the interfaces that the server and the client need to implement.
+The task-protocol.ts file contains the interfaces that the server and the client need to implement.

-The server here means the backend object that will be called over JSON-RPC and the client is a client object that can receive notifications from the backend object.
+The server here means the backend object that will be called over RPC and the client is a client object that can receive notifications from the backend object.

 bind<ConnectionHandler>(ConnectionHandler).toDynamicValue(ctx => {

-Here a bit of magic happens, at first glance we're just saying here's an implementation of a ConnectionHandler.
+Here a bit of magic happens, at first glance we're just saying here is an implementation of a ConnectionHandler.

 To dig more into ContributionProvider see this section.